 Eagle received Emmy nominations for his Nets play-by-play work on YES in 2008, 2009, 2010 and 2013.
-He won New York Sports Emmy for his work on Madison Square Garden Network's telecast of the Pacers/Nets Game 5 of the 2002 NBA playoffs and in 2013 for his play-by-play work on YES in 2008, 2009 and 2010.
+He won New York Sports Emmys for his work on Madison Square Garden Network's telecast of the Pacers/Nets Game 5 of the 2002 NBA playoffs and in 2013 for his play-by-play work for YES' telecast of the Brooklyn Nets.

-A 1990 graduate of Syracuse University, Ian was the play-by-play voice of the Orangemen in football, basketball and lacrosse, and was awarded the Bob Costas Award for Outstanding Sportscasting.
+A 1990 graduate of Syracuse University, Eagle was the play-by-play voice of the Orangemen in football, basketball and lacrosse, and was awarded the Bob Costas Award for Outstanding Sportscasting.
 In August 2013, he was inducted into the WAER-FM (Syracuse University) Hall of Fame.

 "The Bird" joined WFAN as a producer in 1990 and debuted as host of his own show in 1992.
 The following year, Eagle began hosting pre-game and post-game shows for Jets football on WFAN and was named the Jets radio play-by-play voice for the 1997 campaign.
 He has been one of the play-by-play voices for the NFL on CBS since 1998, and handles play-by-play for Westwood One Radio's Thursday Night NFL coverage and its NCAA Tournament Regional Finals coverage.

-Eagle broadcast the NBA Playoffs for NBA-TV from 2003-2008 and for TNT in 2010, 2011 and 2012.
+Eagle broadcast the NBA Playoffs for NBA-TV from 2003-2008 and for TNT from 2010-13.
 He has also handled play-by-play for the NCAA Track and Field Championships on CBS and currently on ESPN, and the French Open for Tennis Channel.
-He has covered the last nine US Opens for CBS and was the voice for the Sony PSP 2010 NBA video game with Kenny Smith.
+He has covered the last 10 US Opens for CBS and was the voice for the Sony PSP 2010 NBA video game with Kenny Smith.
 From 2005-2008, Eagle hosted a variety of shows on SIRIUS Satellite Radio, including "Full Court Press" and 'The Phil Jackson Show."